Germany’s Romantic Rhine and Rothenburg

 The place is truly authentic — furnished throughout basically as it was 500 years ago.
 That’s rare in castles.
 Thanks to smart diplomacy and clever marriages, Burg Eltz avoided wars and was never destroyed.
 It’s been in the Eltz family for eight centuries.
 The present countess loves flowers and adorns each room with fresh bouquets weekly.

 The master bedroom was finely decorated and as comfortable as possible back then.
-It came with a toilet — one of twenty in the castle, each flushed — occasionally — by rainwater.
+It came with a toilet — one of 20 in the castle, each flushed — occasionally — by rainwater.

-This bed is nearly 500 years old.
-It's high up because hot air rises.
-The canopy is romantic these days, but back then, it was practical — it kept the heat in and the bugs out.
+This bed is about 500 years old.
+It’s high because hot air rises.
+The canopy is romantic now, but back then, it was practical — it kept the heat in and the bugs out.

 The castle’s 500-year-old wall paintings help you imagine who lived here.
 In the bedroom, the theme — a festival of phallic and fertility symbols — hints at a playful and lusty world.

 Burg Eltz has a lacy little Gothic chapel.
 The paintings and stained glass are also 500 years old.
 The chapel was on a lower floor.
 Because it was disrespectful to live above the house of God, the chapel juts out, cleverly filling a bay window.